Scholarship for graduate students

 Results: September 2019

-Many candidates participated in the first edition of the CERMO-FC Graduate Scholarships competition.
+This year again, the second edition of the CERMO-FC Graduate Scholarships competition was a great success.
 A total of 31 files were submitted to the competition.
 Congratulations to all of these candidates for their excellent records!

 The CERMO-FC particularly wishes to congratulate the 12 students who have earned a scholarship: